 For many homeowners, a reverse mortgage is not an ideal solution.
 Whether it be the age restrictions, the high fees, or the lack of flexibility, odds are you are better off exploring other options.
 For individuals wary of loans or who are not ready to move out of their house, sale-leaseback agreements offer a great alternative.

 For many retirement-age homeowners, their house is one of their most important financial assets.
 If you’ve lived in your home for a long time and paid off a significant portion of your mortgage, your home likely holds a large amount of untapped equity.
-If you are still unsure of alternative options for reverse mortgages, consult a financial advisor to speak about other options.
+If you are still unsure of alternative options for reverse mortgages, consult a financial advisor to speak about other options, such as a home equity line of credit, refinancing, or the pros and cons of downsizing.

 - Investopedia.
 Reverse Mortgage.